Ivy League Acceptance Rates Expected to be Lower

 It is also important for students to have a balance of reach, target, and safety schools.
 Then, you should focus on the quality of your applications.
 By strategically applying to only a handful of best-fit colleges, you will increase your college success—in contrast to quickly applying to many schools.

-For more tips and advice, you may read more of our articles here.
+For more tips and advice, you may read more of my articles here.